Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 In certain cases, there might not be a specific code for the type of work being performed.
 For example, some foundation repair techniques or niche projects might not have an exact code.
 However, this doesn’t mean that the project shouldn’t be done to a high standard.
 Always insist that your contractor uses proper engineering principles and can demonstrate their expertise in specialized areas of construction.

-Basement waterproofing requirements in Washington vary depending on the scope of work.
-Interior systems, such as drainage channels or sump pumps, may not require permits if they do not significantly alter structural or plumbing systems.
-However, exterior waterproofing, excavation, or drainage modifications often require permits, especially when affecting footings, retaining walls, or stormwater flow.
-In coastal and high-moisture areas like Aberdeen, Hoquiam, and Ocean Shores, additional oversight may apply due to soil saturation and drainage management requirements.
+Basement waterproofing projects can fall into a grey area depending on the scope of work.
+Interior systems, such as drainage channels or sump pump installations, often do not require permits if they don’t alter structural or plumbing systems significantly.
+However, exterior waterproofing, excavation, or drainage improvements may require permits if the work affects footings, retaining walls, or stormwater flow.
+In coastal and high-moisture areas like Astoria and Newport, additional oversight may apply due to soil conditions and groundwater management requirements.

 Foundation Repair Warranties That Protect Your Investment